MikVR7/Homie/💡project-docs/docs/GENERAL_RULES.md

 This document contains general rules and guidelines that apply across all projects and should be followed by AI assistants and developers.

+## Rule 0: No Architectural Shortcuts

+### Rule 0: No Architectural Shortcuts
+The most important principle is to maintain the project's decoupled, event-driven architecture.
+- **THINK FIRST:** Before writing any code, think through the full flow of information.
+- **Identify Responsibilities:** Who is responsible for firing an event?
+Who is responsible for listening?
+Who is responsible for updating the UI?
+These are almost always different classes.
+- **No Shortcuts:** Never put business logic in view components.
+Never make a component listen for the response to an event it fired.
+Adhere strictly to the single responsibility principle.
+Violating this is a critical failure.

 ## 📅 Date Management

 ### For AI Assistants